carolinebholmes/neopixel_phone_case/README.md

 # NeoPixel Phone Case

 This repo contains Team NULL's project for the One-Day Capital One Summit for Software Engineers 2015 Hackathon.
-There are no plans to update any project materials from this point on and any changes form here on out will be edits to this README or adding files that were found to be missing (such as the phone case .cad files).
+There are no plans to update any project materials from this point on and any changes form here on out will be edits to this README or adding files that are missing (such as the phone case .cad files).

 The project was a 3D Printed iPhone 6 case with embedded RGB LEDs notifiying the owner of account transaction activity as well as budgeting information.
 The LEDs show a percentage bar of how much of your monthly budget was spent based off